 - AHU should be fabricated and installed according to design qualification, and its record should be kept available.

-- AHU system should be located at proper, and clean place and space should be adequate for cleaning and maintenance.
+- AHU system should be located in a proper, and clean place, and the space should be adequate for cleaning and maintenance.

 - Proper size filters should be fitted in AHU to supply the air quality of the desired class.
 Separate AHU for different areas.